johannesvollmer/exrs/README.md

 ### Goals

 `exrs` aims to provide a safe and convenient interface to the OpenEXR file format.
+It is designed to minimize the possibility of invalid files and runtime errors.
+It contains a full-fledged image data structure that can contain any exr image, but also grants access a low level block interface.

 This library does not try to be a general purpose image file or image processing library.
 Therefore, color conversion, beautiful subsampling, and mip map generation are left to other crates for now.